-Included in the balance of the related party note payable at June 30, 2019 and 2018 is the obligation to Hilton (Franchisor) in the form of a self-exhausting, interest free development incentive note which will be reduced by approximately \$316,000 annually through 2030 by Hilton if the Partnership is still a Franchisee with Hilton.
-As of June 30, 2019 and 2018, the balance of the note was \$3,325,000 and \$3,642,000, respectively.
+Note payable to Hilton (Franchisor) is a self-exhausting, interest free development incentive note which is reduced by approximately \$316,000 annually through 2030 by Hilton if the Partnership is still a Franchisee with Hilton.

-On February 1, 2017, Justice entered into a Hotel management agreement ("HMA") with Interstate Management Company, LLC ("Interstate") to manage the Hotel with an effective takeover date of February 3, 2017.
-The term of management agreement is for an initial period of 10 years commencing on the takeover date and automatically renews for an additional year not to exceed five years in the aggregate subject to certain conditions.
+On February 1, 2017, Justice entered into an HMA with Interstate to manage the Hotel with an effective takeover date of February 3, 2017.
+The term of the management agreement is for an initial period of 10 years commencing on the takeover date and automatically renews for an additional year not to exceed five years in aggregate subject to certain conditions.
 The HMA also provides for Interstate to advance a key money incentive fee to the Hotel for capital improvements in the amount of \$2,000,000 under certain terms and conditions described in a separate key money agreement.
-The key money contribution is a self-exhausting, interest free note and shall be amortized in equal monthly amounts over an eight (8) year period commencing on the second (2nd) anniversary of the takeover date.
-The \$2,000,000 is included in restricted cash balances in the consolidated balance sheets as of June 30, 2019 and 2018.
-As of June 30, 2019 and 2018, unamortized portion of the key money was \$1,896,000 and \$2,000,000, respectively, and are included in related party and other notes payable in the consolidated balance sheets.
+The key money contribution shall be amortized in equal monthly amounts over an eight (8) year period commencing on the second (2nd) anniversary of the takeover date.
+As of June 30, 2020 and 2019, balance of the key money including accrued interests are \$1,009,000 and \$2,049,000, respectively, and are included in restricted cash in the consolidated balance sheets.
+Unamortized portion of the key money is included in the related party notes payable in the consolidated balance sheets.